 3. It contains a compound that calms the nervous system

-Feeling anxious?
-A cup of thyme tea may be able to help with that, too.
-“Thyme helps produce beneficial effects on the neurological system because of a compound it contains called carvacrol,” Dr. Gersh says.
-“It has a natural calming and supporting effect on the neurological system.”
+Wondering what does thyme do to the brain?
+Well, a cup of thyme tea may be able to help mitigate feelings of anxiety.
+"Thyme helps produce beneficial effects on the neurological system because of a compound it contains called carvacrol," Dr. Gersh says.
+"It has a natural calming and supporting effect on the neurological system."
 Add it to your pre-bed routine or sip it at the office in high-stress moments—either way, you may just find that it calms your mind.

 4. It contains essential vitamins and minerals